Methods | AK Weil

 Mass Spectrometry (J. Räder, S.-L. Kuan)

-In our Department of Mass Spectrometry we operate a method spectrum ranging from gentle ionization for the investigation of intact macromolecules to fragmenting ionization for the investigation of materials.
+We operate a method spectrum ranging from gentle ionization for the investigation of intact macromolecules to fragmenting ionization for the investigation of materials.

 Gentle methods such as ESI (electrospray ionization) and MALDI (matrix-assisted laser deorption/ionization) are used in our area: